Ground State H-Atom in Born-Infeld Theory: Introduction

-The first example of nonlinear electrodynamics (NED) was introduced in 1934 by Born and Infeld (BI) in order to eliminate divergences in the Coulomb problem \cite{1}.
+An intriguing example of nonlinear electrodynamics (NED) was introduced in 1934 by Born and Infeld (BI) in order to eliminate divergences in the Coulomb problem \cite{1}.
 With the advent of quantum electrodynamics (QED), however, divergences were resolved by the well-established scheme of renormalization.
 Being popular enough, QED suppressed the efforts of BI to the extend of being forgotten until very recent decade.
 We observe now that BI theory gained recognition anew within string theory; a theory that aims to unify all forces of nature, including quantum gravity, under a common title.
 Once BI paved the way toward NED, various modifications emerged as alternative theories to the well-known linear electrodynamics of Maxwell.
 The common feature in all these NED theories is that in the linear limit it recovers the Maxwell's electrodynamics, as it should.
-The NED Lagrangian is commonly constructed from the invariants $F_{\mu\nu}F^{\mu\nu}$ and $F_{\mu\nu}{}^{\star}F^{\mu\nu} $($\star$ means dual) as non-polynomial functions.
-Since these invariants determine the vacuum polarization BI theory, or any version of NED serves to polarize the vacuum.
-Vanishing of these invariants, in plane waves for example, exempts the latter as polarizer of the vacuum.
+The NED Lagrangian is commonly constructed from the invariants $F_{\mu \nu }F^{\mu \nu }$ and $ F_{\mu \nu }{}^{\star }F^{\mu \nu }$($\star $ means dual) as nonpolynomial functions.
+The field tensor $F_{\mu \nu }$ is defined as in Maxwell's linear electrodynamics, namely, $F_{\mu \nu }=\partial _{\mu }A_{\nu }-\partial _{\nu }A_{\mu },$ in terms of the vector potential $A_{\mu }.$ Since these invariants play role in the vacuum polarization, BI theory, or any version of NED can polarize the vacuum.
 We note that beside string theory, NED and naturally BI, find applications in different areas, ranging from black holes and cosmology to the model of elementary particles\cite{2}.
-In this Letter we revisit the Born's intricate solution and employ a Morse type of potential simulation to determine the ground level energy of the H-atom.
-We restrict ourselves entirely to the pure electrical potential (i.e. without magnetic fields) applied to the ground state of the non-relativistic Schr\"{o}dinger equation.
-The electrostatic BI Lagrangian is given by
+In this paper we revisit the problem to compute Born-Infeld effects on atomic spectra and employ a Morse type potential simulation to determine the ground level energy of the H-atom.
+We restrict ourselves entirely to the pure electrical potential (i.e. without magnetic fields) applied to the ground state of the non-relativistic Schr\"{o}dinger equation and for pedagogical reasons we shall try to avoid the intricacy of NED as much as we can.
+Let us note that throughout our calculations, following Ref. \cite{5} we shall employ dimensionless variables.
+We choose $c$ (the speed of light), $e$ (charge of the electron), $m_{e}$ (mass of the electron) and $\hslash $ all equal to unity.
+Accordingly, to recover the dimensionful quantities each variable should be multiplied with the appropriate factor.
+To convert the dimensionless unit of length, for instance, it should be multiplied by the Compton wavelength $\lambda _{C}=\frac{\hslash }{m_{e}c}.$ Similarly, the unit magnitude of electric field is converted by the factor $\frac{e}{ \lambda _{C}^{2}}.$ Conversion of energy is carried out by the factor $ m_{e}c^{2}$ and so on.
+The electrostatic BI Lagrangian can be expressed by